-door or gate power operator: a device or assembly of deices that opens a hoistway door(s) and/or a car door or car gate by power other than hand, gravity, springs, or the movement of the car; and that closes them by power other than hand, gravity, or the movement of the car driving machine: see machine, driving dumbwaiter: a hoisting and lowering mechanism equipped with a car of limited size which moves in guide rails and serves two or more landings that is used exclusively for carrying materials, and is classified by the following types:
+door or gate power operator: a device or assembly of devices that opens a hoistway door(s) and/or a car door or car gate by power other than hand, gravity springs, or the movement of the car; and that closes them by power other than hand, gravity, or the movement of the car.

+driving machine: see machine, driving.

+dumbwaiter: a hoisting and lowering mechanism equipped with a car of limited size that moves in guide rails and serves two or more landings is used exclusively for carrying materials, and is classified by the following types:

-dumbwaiter, hand: a dumbwaiter utilizing manual energy to move the car.
+dumbwaiter, hand: a dumbwaiter using manual energy to move the car.

-dumbwaiter, power: a dumbwaiter utilizing energy other than gravitational or manual to move the car.
+dumbwaiter, power; a dumbwaiter using energy other than gravitational or manual to move the car.